Help for horses with a quidding problem!

 Bad chompers (like this huge hook) make chewing properly next to impossible.
 Not to mention painful.

 - A fractured tooth.
 The ailing tooth may not feel or look out of alignment, but it’s pretty much broken and causing problems!

 - An abscessed tooth.
 Talk about ouch.
 When a tooth becomes infected, your horse will have pain, and often a horrible smell in his mouth.
 Most abscessed teeth are removed.

-- Neurological diseases, such as Eastern Equine Encephalitis (EEE) can result in neurological signs and paralysis that cause quidding.
-For more on EEE and other mosquito diseases, read this.
+- Neurological diseases, such as Eastern Equine Encephalitis (EEE), can result in neurological signs and paralysis that cause quidding.
+For more on EEE and other mosquito-borne diseases, read this.

 - Arthritis can often play a part in how comfortably your horse eats.
 Horses get TMJ issues, just like humans!

 - Is there a foreign object lodged in your horse’s mouth?
-Wouldn’t surprise many Vets to find a stick or something wedged in your horse’s mouth.
+It wouldn’t surprise many Vets to find a stick or something wedged in your horse’s mouth.

 Take quidding seriously and help your horse have a comfortable time eating.
 It is his favorite thing to do, after all!